INTP Relationships and Love

 Does INTP behave differently among different people?
 The simple answer is no. INTP prefers originality and genuineness.
 They want to be accepted for who they are and would not behave differently for social approval or external validation.

 If somebody matters to INTP, they will adjust their behavior around them to not disturb the harmony.
 INTP has the ability to compartmentalize their life and social needs.
-If a friend circle is important for them, they would act goofy and entertain them with the kind of jokes the group would enjoy.
-On the work front, they will dress professionally and even indulge in small talks that they absolutely loathe otherwise.
+If a friend circle is important to them, they would act goofy and entertain them with the kind of jokes the group would enjoy.
+On the work front, they can dress professionally and even indulge in small talks that they loathe otherwise.

 How to propose an INTP?